open-goal/open-goal.github.io/documentation/usage/installation/installation.md

 > Please note that help and support for this project is not always available, as everyone involved is donating their time to this project for free.
 If this page or the [FAQs](/docs/faq) can't answer your question, you might be able to find help in the OpenGOAL [discord](https://discord.gg/VZbXMHXzWv), but we do not guarantee support.

-At the moment OpenGOAL only supports running the first Jak and Daxter game, and Jak 2 is currently in progress.
+At the moment OpenGOAL only supports running the first two Jak and Daxter games, and Jak 3 is currently in progress.
 There are no timelines for their completion, as this is an open source passion project, but you're more than welcome to contribute to their development with us!
 See [Contributing](/docs/category/contributing) and [Developing](/docs/category/developing) for more information.

 Additionally, if you'd like to see a video copy of this installation, there is a guide available [on YouTube](https://www.youtube.com/watch?v=p8I9NfuZOgE) that you can follow along with.